microsoftgraph/microsoft-graph-docs.pt-BR/concepts/teams-create-group-and-team.md

 ### <a name="validate-team-creation"></a>Validar a criação de equipe

-1. Verifique se o grupo do Office 365 que reforça a equipe foi criado por meio do Azure AD ou do centro de administração do Microsoft 365.
+1. Verifique se o grupo do Microsoft 365 que reforça a equipe foi criado por meio do Azure AD ou do centro de administração do Microsoft 365.

 2. Verifique se a criação da equipe foi bem-sucedida por meio do portal de administração do Teams.